 Are you new to Tasker?
 This is how you should spend the first 10 min with the application.
 Tasker has a steep learning curve.
 I hope this Tasker Quick Start will get you up and running in no time.
 This is a setup guide, I’m not going to talk about creating any profiles just yet (I have plenty of tutorials for beginners for you to use) but setting up the Tasker so it would work with whatever you throw at it.

 Don’t be surprised if Tasker won’t run in the background if you don’t have any running profiles.
 Before I show you how to create your own, we have some things to do.

 To let Tasker do its own thing we have to enable few settings.
 These are Android level settings and placed all over your menus.
-Use search icon to search the location of each option.
+Use the search icon to search the location of each option.
 Remember that custom ROMs and manufacturers can group these in different sub-menus.

 - Disable battery optimisation – this means that Tasker won’t be closed due to battery saving actions.
 Don’t worry, the app is not using that much battery.
 You won’t even notice it.

 - Grant Notification access – Tasker can see what notifications are present in your status bar but only if you allow the app to see it.
 Make sure this is enabled.

 - Device Manager – enabling this (needs to be disabled before you can uninstall the Tasker) will allow Tasker to perform more low-level actions like locking your screen.

 - Accessibility Settings – For now, Tasker still has access to this, but Google changes the policy on how these settings can be utilised by apps.
 It’s possible that future version of Tasker won’t have access to this menu.
 You can read more about the changes here.

 - Access Control – which defines the Tasker’s internal file permissions.